 IT and Data Requirements and Risks for Working From Home

 Data security can be a big problem when you have people working from home.
 Just think about it, how many people lock their computers at home?
-Remote working gives employees remote access to your business network and database.
+Remote working gives employees remote access to their business network and database.
 This makes it possible for cyber attacks on your business systems.

 Your employees’ personal devices are unlikely to be as well-protected as the office PCs managed by your IT team.
 For this reason, you need to make sure that your team has access to security software that includes anti-virus, anti-malware, and a secure VPN.

 Distraction can be a major problem when it comes to being productive at home.
 Working from home means working around family, the tv, and other distractions.
 It is important to encourage your team to work in a separate space if possible.

 There are a few things you can do to make sure your team is more productive.
 You can make sure your team has access to time management tools to plan out their day.

 Mental Health Risks When Working From Home